Path to Open Source

 Section titled “MVP Phase”The MVP phase represents the entire period from project inception to open-source release.
 During this period, Actionbase was applied to various services and evolved through real-world use.

-Section titled “Phase 1: Foundation Building (April 2023)”Focus: Validating technical feasibility and establishing a technical foundation.
+Section titled “Phase 1: Foundation Building (2023)”Q: How do we validate technical feasibility and establish a foundation?

 This period was invested to ensure a technical base that would support stable development in subsequent phases.